 As we’ve seen earlier, many business owners and managers might find it confusing to combine their accounting software and payment processing solution within one platform.
 The fact is Quickbooks online focuses on accounting but might not have the necessary features and ease of use businesses enjoy with solutions like Stax’ payment processing solution.

 Because of this, a growing portion of businesses has switched over to Stax from Quickbooks payments because they find Stax provides simplicity and powerful features that make life easier for these managers.

 Here are some of the features that differentiate Stax’ payment processing solutions from Quickbooks Online.

 - Overview of transactions and reporting while keeping credit card transaction costs low

 - Next Day Funding for Qualified Businesses and 24 Hour funding for general businesses

 - Human-Centric Customer Support and Service

-Professionals can find a better experience by using Quickbooks for accounting software for bookkeeping purposes and Fattmerchant for payment processing.
+Professionals can find a better experience by using Quickbooks for accounting software for bookkeeping purposes and Stax for payment processing.